Frank-Proulx/capstone-eve-api-tool/README.md

 ## Known Bugs

-Station name will not sort for buy orders, can't get the expires_in property to assign for sorting either.
+Can't get the expires_in property to assign for sorting.

 ## License